mIRC-Scripters/mirckb/docs/source/identifiers/xor.rst

     * - Parameter
       - Description
+    * - N1,N2
-* N1,N2 = the numbers, in base10/decimal
+      - The numbers, in base10/decimal

 .. note:: Fractions are ignored. valid range is integers from -(2^32-1) through +(2^32-1).
 Negative numbers within that range are translated from signed 32bit-int to unsigned 32bit-int. i.e. Negative numbers in the range -4294967295 through -1 are replaced by N+4294967296.
 Numbers outside that range are replaced by the closest valid number. i.e. 4294967296+ is handled as if it's 4294967295, and -4294967296 and lower are handled as if -4294967295 which is then handled as if -4294967295+4294967296=1.
 This means the result is always in the range 0 thru +4294967295.